sa-mw-dach/RedHatMobile_BPMS/README.md

 2. Login to the BPM Suite ( u:erics p: bpmsuite (admin) ) and start the travel agency process
 3. Make sure that the Business Process is working by starting a process instance via the input form provided at http://<<yourBPMApplicationDomain>>/external-client-ui-form-1.0

+Setup Node.js Application on Red Hat Mobile (FeedHenry):
+1. Create a new node.js project